Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_Basic.rst

    :target: ../../_images/Kits/weather_station_construction_top_back_spacer_1200.jpg

 * Connect the remaining Bricklets to the Master Brick.
-This can be done by lying the back and the front part side by side
+This can be done by lying the back and the front part side-by-side

 .. image:: /Images/Kits/weather_station_construction_cabling_350.jpg
    :scale: 100 %